 Dr. Sanders: And then also really pressing your providers to look into those other risk factors for falls.
 So asking them "Well what about my medications?
 How is my vision?
 Do you get a sense that there is any kind of underlying cardiac or neurological problem that contributed to these falls?"
 That's an important way that patients can advocate for themselves to make sure that they have a good outcome in rehab.

 And then the other things are when they get out of rehab making sure that they are doing they meaning the patients are doing things to set themselves up for success for not falling again.
-So taking a look around their house and making sure that they don't have a lot of clutter.
+So take a look around their house and make sure that they don't have a lot of clutter.
 Having hand bars or handrails installed in the bathroom.
 Not having a lot of rugs in the home.
-We have occupational therapists that can oftentimes come out to the home and do what's called a home safety evaluation and optimize the chances for a successful recovery.
+We have occupational therapists who can oftentimes come out to the home and do what's called a home safety evaluation and optimize the chances for a successful recovery.

 Resources for Falls